Table of Contents

 @module tag to document the module.
 You can then use an

-@alias tag to tell JSDoc that the function uses the same longname as
+@alias tag to tell JSDoc that the function uses the same longname as the module.

 Module declared in a return statement